smartdevicelink/sdl_evolution/proposals/0333-handle-scenario-where-no-valid-cert-is-available.md

     </function>
 ```

-In the case an app's StartService was NAK'd because Core did not have a valid certificate, when the app receives `OnPermissionChange` with `encryptionReady = true` it will know that it may retry it's StartService.
+In the case an app's StartService was NAK'd because Core did not have a valid certificate, when the app receives `OnPermissionsChange` with `encryptionReady = true` it will know that it may retry its StartService.

 ## Potential downsides
 The author did not identify any potential downsides to this proposal.